Is your loved one being scammed? What are the signs and what can you do about it?

 We spoke to the local trading standards department, they were aware of the scams but they weren’t really able to help us to stop or report the scammers.
 The most frustrating thing was trying to find information on how to help people like my mother.
 We looked online, we emailed and spoke to Interpol and international embassies who all acknowledged the issue – but there’s a huge gap here for people looking for advice and guidance on the subject of postal scams and how to prevent them happening.

-He believes there is sadly only one option available to those looking to help carers deal with the postal scammers - re-direction by Royal Mail for a £5.60/ month fee.
+He believes there is sadly only one option available to those looking to help carers deal with the postal scammers and that’s getting your mail re-directed by Royal Mail for a monthly fee.

 While Mum is absolutely convinced she can take care of herself and her affairs, we now know we need to put precautions in place to keep her safe.
 I just don’t think it is fair how we treat vulnerable people in this position.
 These mailings amount to organised crime and the issue needs to be brought into the mainstream and escalated.
 It may amount to small individual amounts of money per week but in the grand scheme of things it still means a lot to those people and adds up quickly to many thousands of pounds.
 It’s sickening to see the most vulnerable people in our society being preyed upon in this way.